j4vierb/homes-app/README.md

 ## To run the code in this repository

-Clone the repository, go to the directory and install the dependencies.
-In the `package.json` file is `json-server` command that will serve `db.json` in some port of your computer.
-Just run `npm run json-server`.
-After all, you can run the application with `ng serve`.
+1. Clone the repository, go to the directory and install the dependencies.

+2. In the `package.json` file is `json-server` command that will serve `db.json` in some port of your computer.
+Run the next command.

+  `npm run json-server`

+3. After all, you can run the application.

+  `ng serve`